olusiekwin/sim-ple-she-ll/simple_shell.md

 simple_shell was written by Graham & Eric.

 .SH COPYRIGHT
-Copyright (C) 2023 Graham & Eric.
+Copyright (C) 2023 Graham & Erick.
 This is free software; see the source code for licensing information.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.